 This displays when logged out

-- Lose your membership for breaking a plover rule.
+- Face suspension or lose your membership for breaking a plover rule.

 - It is your responsibility to know the rules.